paaragon/thermostat_mqtt_to_sql/README.md

 ## DATABASE

 This module works with a PostgreSQL database.
 The initial script to create the necesary objects is located in ./sql/initial.sql

+## BUILD AND RUN

+Check out the Makefile in this repo wich contains the necesary scripts to build and run the app.